code-cracker/code-cracker/README.md

 This software is open source, licensed under the Apache License, Version 2.0.
 See [LICENSE.txt](https://github.com/code-cracker/code-cracker/blob/master/LICENSE.txt) for details.
 Check out the terms of the license before you contribute, fork, copy or do anything with the code.
-If you decide to contribute you agree to grant copyright of all your contribution to this project, and agree to mention clearly if do not agree to these terms.
+If you decide to contribute you agree to grant copyright of all your contribution to this project and agree to mention clearly if do not agree to these terms.
 Your work will be licensed with the project at Apache V2, along the rest of the code.